wesen/go-go-labs/cmd/apps/agent-task-sqlite/QA_GUIDE.md

 1. **Database locked errors**: Wait a moment and retry, or check for hung processes
 2. **Task not found errors**: Verify slug format is correct (project_slug/task_slug)
 3. **Agent already assigned errors**: Check agent status with `list-agents`
-4. **Dependency errors**: Ensure parent tasks exist before creating dependent tasks
+4. **Dependency errors**: Ensure parent tasks exist and are completed before assignment
+5. **Project mismatch errors**: Ensure agent and task belong to the same project
+6. **Missing project parameter**: All agents must be created with --project specified

 ### Debug Commands